mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 * "A purchaser is either a one-time 'guest' or has been registered on the website.
 A registered purchaser has been given a customer id, which a guest doesn't have."
 * "To pay for an invoice, you start with an unpaid invoice and payment information, and you end up with a paid invoice."

-As we build our Ubiquitous Language from these discussions, there are some common patterns that occur, which we classify as follows:
+As we build our Ubiquitous Language from these discussions, there are some common patterns that occur, which we might classify like this:

 * Primitive values
 * Groups of things treated as one
-* Choices between things (values are 'or'ed together)
+* Choices between things
 * Workflows (a.k.a. use-cases, scenarios, etc)
 * States and lifecycles